 This easy-to-use online tool shows how much time and money your school or district spends processing suspensions, and calculates the resulting revenues lost.
 It goes on to show, based on independent research, how much you could recover as a result of bringing Safe School Ambassadors to your campus.
-Click here to use the Calculator.

-Safe School Ambassadors: Harnessing Student Power to Stop Bullying and Violence
+Our book: Safe School Ambassadors: Harnessing Student Power to Stop Bullying and Violence

 Our book – for school administrators, counselors, teachers, parents and youth organization leaders – challenges conventional “outside-in” thinking and makes the case for a complementary “inside-out” approach that taps the power of students to change the social norms that permit bullying and violence to occur.
 Contains a wealth of data and a roadmap schools can use to empower students with tools to stop a broad spectrum of mistreatment and improve school climate.
-Learn more about the book or order the book here.

 Safe & Supportive Schools: U.S. Department of Education